suncoast-devs/handbook/lessons/js-dom/lecture.md

 # [fit] Could we dynamically change the content?

-Time to make our page reactive by adding in TypeScript that interacts with the browser's content
+Time to make our page reactive by adding in TypeScript that interacts with the browser's content.

 ---